CBT - Cognitive Behavioural Therapy

 Cognitive Behavioural Therapy (CBT) is a form of psychotherapy that focuses on changing the way you think about yourself and the world around you.
 CBT is focused mainly on the present and helps you to create healthy and realistic alternatives to current problematic thoughts, emotions and behaviours.
 It is a structured approach that helps you discover the source of your problem and enables you to think and act in more appropriate ways.

 CBT offers proven techniques for solving and treating a variety of conditions and problems.
 These include: anxiety, depression, panic, phobias (including agoraphobia and social phobia), stress, bulimia, obsessive compulsive disorder, post-traumatic stress disorder, bipolar disorder and psychosis.
-CBT may also help if you have difficulties with anger, a low opinion of yourself or physical health problems, like pain or fatigue.
+CBT may also help if you have difficulties with anger, regularly reacting to the words or actions of others, a low opinion of yourself, or physical health problems, like pain or fatigue.

 CBT can help you to make sense of a problem or problems that seem to overwhelm you by breaking them down into smaller parts.
 This makes it easier to see how they are connected and how they affect you.
 These parts are: